Core concepts

 AIP Agents are interactive assistants equipped with enterprise-specific information and tools.

-System prompts are instructions for a large language model (LLM), written in natural language.
-Start with the most important information, such as an overview of the task, followed by the necessary data and guidance on using the application state and tools.
-Remember, an LLM only has access to the information you specifically provide.
+For the instructions, begin with the most important information, such as an overview of the task.
+Follow this with the necessary data and guidance on using the application state and tools.

 Retrieval-augmented generation leverages external data sources to provide the LLM with relevant information dynamically.
 This method enhances the LLM's responses by ensuring they are based on the most current and contextually appropriate data.